orchest/orchest/docs/source/user_guide/environments.rst

 1. Simply go to *Environments* in the left menu pane.
 2. Create a new *Environment*. *Environments* are part of a single project.
 3. Choose an *Environment name*.
 4. To keep environment image sizes to a minimal, each environment is tied to a specific programming language.
 Choose one of the supported languages for your environment.
 5. Choose a base image.
 This image will be extended through your setup bash script.
 6. Install additional packages, e.g. :code:`pip install tensorflow` or
-   :code:`sudo apt-get install vim`.
+   :code:`sudo apt install vim`.

 .. tip::